 The search in Voyado Elevate is based on sophisticated query analysis together with our product listing relevance capabilities, which includes product life cycle analysis, visitor behavioral insights, and more.

 The Voyado Elevate query analysis is used for both search results and product suggestions, and impacts the phrase suggestions in the Autocomplete query.
 It combines basic text processing with advanced features such as natural language processing, concept understanding, and multi-level spelling corrections to truly capture the visitors search intent.

-Advanced techniques such as lemmatisation and word scanning are used on all searches and content.
+Advanced techniques, such as lemmatization and word scanning, are used on all product searches.

 Multi-level spelling corrections¶

 Spelling corrections of a search phrase are automatically performed during a search.
 This enables visitors to find what they are looking for even if they misspell it.
 In addition, the automatic corrections allow visitors to find products where the product data itself is misspelled or have spelling variations.
 For example, if a visitor searches for